cjacker/opensource-toolchain-stm32/README.md

 python ./SWMProg.py
 ```

-Besides SWMProg, you could be able to use JLink with [upstream JFlash pack](https://github.com/Synwit-Co-Ltd/JFlash) to program and debug SWM32 MCU.
+Besides SWMProg, you could also be able to use JLink with [upstream JFlash pack](https://github.com/Synwit-Co-Ltd/JFlash) to program and debug SWM32 MCU.

 ## Special Case 2: Luat Core-AIR105 devboard